How Much Can I Sue For a Dog Bite?

-The laws cannot be complicated to understand thoroughly, so it's best if the victim sought out an attorney.
+The laws can be complicated to understand thoroughly, so it's best if the victim sought out an attorney.
 In some situations, the client can only have a year to file a case.
 Some state laws may be more lenient and allow more time, but that heavily depends on the location of the attack.
 Then, there are more specific legal issues such as common law and statutory law, so leave that to a dog bite lawyer.
 While it's beneficial for a client to know dog bite laws, it's generally better to ask for legal advice from a professional.

 Who to Sue for a Dog Bite?